alexcovi1/final-exam-project/README.md

 5. **Contact (contact.html)**: Contact form and information for reservations and inquiries.
 6. **Individual Menu Pages**: Separate pages for Seafood, Mountain, and Gourmet Pizza menus.

+## How to Use and Navigate

+- Open `index.html` in your browser to start from the homepage.
+- Use the navigation bar at the top to explore different sections of the site:
+  - **Home**: Overview of Chef Marco Rossi, featured menus, and introduction.
+  - **About**: Detailed biography of the chef.
+  - **Menu**: Explore the different menu categories, with links to the individual menu pages (Seafood, Mountain, and Gourmet Pizza).
+  - **Experience**: Discover the chef’s career timeline and notable achievements.
+  - **Contact**: Use the form to make inquiries or reservations.
+- The site is fully responsive and can be viewed on desktop, tablet, or mobile devices.

 ## Responsive Design

 The website is fully responsive and optimized for various screen sizes: